modmypi/Programmable-Pumpkin/README.md

 # Programmable Pumpkin - Sample Code

-Here you will find three different code examples to get you started with the Xmas Tree
+Here you will find three different code examples to get you started with the Pumpkin

 ### all_on.py